WeSpeakEnglish/ANTIRTOS/README.md

   ```

   ### Delayed functions with parameters
-Do you need just to delay some function from execution?
-Do not wait any more!
+Do you need to delay the execution of a function that receives a parameter?
+With ANTIRTOS you can do it easily!
 Initialize:
 ```cpp
  del_fQP<float> F6(8); // // maximum 8 'delayed' functions pointers with parameters in queue